BloodAlibi/BloodAlibi/README.md

 #### Welcome to my public GitHub profile page!

-I am a french game developer.
+I am a game developer.
 I do not have a specific skill.
 I do a bit of everything, and that is enough to make games alone.
 I am the owner and developer of [Tkium](https://www.tkium.com).
 If you wish to check my projects, feel free to visit my public profile [here](https://www.bloodalibi.com).

 For 3 years, I have been a small Roleplay game developer.
 I could learn the basics of game development and how to code in LUA.
 This helped me a lot starting with new engines and other languages, such as C# or Python.